blongho/typemaster/README.md

 ### Who do I talk to? ###

-* All enquiries should be directed to  via email<mailto:lobe1602@student.miun.se>
+* All enquiries should be directed to  via email <lobe1602@student.miun.se>